-Functional Data.
+Functional Data

 A function may be used in either of two ways: as an operator or as a datum.
 We have already seen how functions can be used as form operators.
 An example of the use of a function as a datum would be the input to a numerical integration routine; the input is the function to be integrated, and the output is the integrand.
 An example oriented more closely to symbolic data processing would be the use of the LISP function MAPCAR, whose arguments are a list to be transformed and a transformation function.
-The output of MAPCAR is the transformed list.
-Thus
+The output of MAPCAR is the transformation list.
+Thus would be evaluated to the list:

-MAPCAR ('(2 5 4 9), FUNCTION ADDER (J); INTEGER J; J+2) would evaluate to the list: (4 7 6 11)
+MAPCAR('(2 5 4 9), FUNCTION ADDER(J) INTEGER J: J+2)